Area of Focused Competence (AFC)-diploma program in transfusion medicine

 What is the role of Canadian Blood Services in the program?

-The role of Canadian Blood Services in the transfusion medicine AFC-diploma program is to provide funding, deliver blood-centre based training, and organize additional educational content in which all the university Programs participate.
+The role of Canadian Blood Services in the transfusion medicine AFC-diploma program is to provide funding, deliver blood-centre based training, and organise additional educational content in which all the University Programs participate.

-• Salary support and travel funding is provided to a maximum of two successful Canadian national or permanent resident trainee candidates per academic year.
-Please see information about the Canadian Blood Services Elianna Saidenberg Transfusion Medicine Traineeship Award.
+• Salary support and travel funding is provided to Canadian national or permanent resident trainee candidates per academic year.
+The Canadian Blood Services Elianna Saidenberg Transfusion Medicine Traineeship Award is provided to successful Canadian national and permanent resident trainee applicants per academic year.
+Applicants must first be accepted into a Royal College-accredited university program.

-• Training provided by Canadian Blood Services includes a rotation at Canadian Blood Services head office in Ottawa, Ontario, Testing in Brampton, Ontario, and at local Canadian Blood Services centres.
-This training also includes activities such as the LearnTransfusion Series and an annual retreat.
+• Training provided by Canadian Blood Services includes a rotation at Canadian Blood Services’ Testing Laboratory and National Immunohematology Reference Laboratory (NIRL) in Brampton, Ontario and at local Canadian Blood Services centres.
+This training also includes activities such as the LearnTransfusion series and an annual retreat.

 The Canadian Blood Services component of the program is led by Dr. Matthew Yan, with the assistance of Julia Gilmore.

-The partnership between Canadian Blood Services and the university programs provides a global understanding of Transfusion Medicine in Canada by exposing the trainees to both the blood manufacturing side (done by Canadian Blood Services) and the Blood Bank/Transfusion Medicine services (done at the hospitals).
-The partnership also enables the program to overcome the unique problem of providing focused, sub-specialty training to a small number of physician trainees spread across the country.
+The partnership between Canadian Blood Services and the university programs provides trainees with a global understanding of Transfusion Medicine in Canada through exposure to both blood manufacturing (done by Canadian Blood Services) and blood bank/transfusion medicine services (done at the hospitals).
+The partnership also enables the program to address the unique challenge of providing focused, sub-specialty training to a small number of physician trainees spread across the country.

 What does the program qualify you to do?